Last updated on May 30th, 2024

 “He stretcheth out the north over the empty place, and hangeth the earth upon nothing.” – Job 26 v 7

 Not only does the Bible mention pillars of the earth accurately, but it also mentions the fact that the earth hangs upon nothing.
-Indeed, the earth has no physical support holding it up, and we have now have pictures to prove it.
+Indeed, the earth has no physical support holding it up, and we now have pictures to prove it.

 Conclusion